NuiS4ncE/NuiS4ncE/README.md

 I'm a computer science student studying at the University of Helsinki.
 </p>

-<p align='center'> These are the things I use and work with or have worked with </p>
+<p align='center'> These are the things I use and work with or have used or worked with </p>

 <p>